Me, the week I learned to paint, 1998.

 Fast forward again to recent years, and our older children have homes, partners, and kids of their own.
 We spend considerable time with all of them, my paints taking over space in a kitchen, guest room, porch, or basement.
 Not always ideal, but always doable.

 And then COIVD.
-For the first time in the twenty-two years I've been painting, I painted for a whole year in one place.
+For the first time in the twenty-two years, I painted for a whole year in one place.
 Because many people were suffering, it was hard to be blissful.
 On the other hand, I took full advantage of the opportunity, painting the better part of every day, and for the first time doing it in a studio -- my own newly-built studio on our Mexican rooftop.
 Wow.

-But thanks to vaccines, since April, I'm back to seeing family, and I've painted in San Diego, Massachusetts, New Hampshire, and on Matinicus.
-I'll spend August painting in Colorado.
-And although I miss my studio, I'm also embracing what all the moves bring to my art.
+But thanks to vaccines, since April, I'm back to seeing family, and I've painted in San Diego, Massachusetts, New Hampshire, Colorado and on Matinicus.
 Each time I change locations there's a shift, a new idea.
 Having to make do with limited supplies and space provokes my creativity.

 Although I can't find his exact quote, I credit the late artist Robert Genn with saying, "fall in love with your process."
 After twenty -some years, I understand mine and know how to live joyfully with it.
 I can come to any paper, canvas, or board wherever I land and make art with what I packed or what's on hand.